verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] You get to go to great parties in a black SUV and you can smoke cigarettes in the car and scream out of the sunroof and all that cliche shit.
 - [ ] soundtrack their break ups, their recovery, their crazy nights out, their revenge, their love, their lives.
 - [ ] that’s when a totally opposite defiant stance is born.
+- [ ] I don’t want to be in a situation for even an hour where I am not enjoying myself.